inspire-group/adv-patch-paper-list/README.md

 arXiv 2010; CIKM workshop

+1. not really a conventional patch attacks. more like a structured L0 attacks
+2. briefly discuss that two-stage detector like Faster-RCNN is harder to attack compared with one-stage detector like YOLO

 #### [Object Hider: Adversarial Patch Attack Against Object Detectors](https://arxiv.org/abs/2010.14974)

 arXiv 2010

+1. add multiple small patches
+2. use heatmap to find sensitive location to place the patches

 #### [Dynamic Adversarial Patch for Evading Object Detection Models](https://arxiv.org/abs/2010.13070)

 arXiv 2010

+1. dynamic -- the patch location/position changes as the camera moves around

 #### [Exploring Adversarial Robustness of Multi-sensor Perception Systems in Self Driving](https://arxiv.org/abs/2101.06784)